Ángela Rodríguez

 Ángela Rodríguez Martínez (born 2 October 1989), commonly known as Pam, is a Spanish politician.
 She is a member of the Podemos political party in Galicia.
 In the XI and XII legislatures, she served as a deputy in the Cortes Generales representing Pontevedra.
 From October 2021 until November 2023, she was the Secretary of State for Equality and Gender Violence.
 Her focus is on feminist legislation and devising the most effective strategies to combat violence against women.

 Early life and education

 Born in Pontevedra on 2 October 1989.
 She graduated from the University of Santiago de Compostela with a degree in philosophy.
-He graduated from the University of Vigo in 2014 with a master's degree in creation and research in contemporary art.
+She graduated from the University of Vigo in 2014 with a master's degree in creation and research in contemporary art.

 Political career

 Ángela is a Galician activist for the 15-M Movement, She served as Podemos Galicia's Secretary of Coordination and Equality in 2015.
 In April 2016, she was chosen to be the General Secretariat of Podemos Galicia, which was backed by Íñigo Errejón with the "Ágora Podemos" candidacy.
 However, she was defeated by Carmen Santos from Vigo, who led the "Un Mar de Xente" candidacy, garnering 41.14% of the vote, as opposed to her 39.38%.
 She was ranked 14th on the Recover the Illusion list, led by Íñigo Errejón, at the Podemos second citizens' assembly in February 2017.

 Due to her youth, she was subjected to abusive treatment by many police officers at the Congress of Deputies, she said on social media in August 2016, when she went to pick up her deputy accreditation.
 Among her duties in the XII legislature were serving as the deputy for the Equality Commission's second vice-presidency and deputy spokesman.
 The State Pact Subcommittee on Gender Violence included him as a member as well.

 Noelia Vera stated in September 2021 that she was leaving politics and all of her roles.
 In October of the same year, she was succeeded by Ángela as the Secretary of State for Equality and Gender Violence in the Ministry of Equality.
 He helped to draft the Ley del solo sí es sí in 2022.
 He took issue with judges' use of it, believing them to be sexist because of their interpretations that reduced punishments for sexual offenders.
 Her formal termination as Secretary of State was announced in the Boletín Oficial del Estado on 23 November 2023.